robert/robert.github.com/_posts/2015-03-20-something-that-i-dont-talk-about-much.md

 ---
-title: Pain??
+title: Something that I don't talk about much
 layout: post
-published: false
 ---
 <h3>0.
 Introduction</h3>

 2 years ago, I wrote a post called <a href="/2013/03/19/how-chronic-pain-has-made-me-happier/">"How chronic pain has made me happier"</a>.
 It was a silly title.

 9 years ago, when I was 17, I did the London to Brighton cycle ride, a 54 mile charity event ridden by 27,000 people.
 I came in 3rd in a time of 2.5 hours.
 I wasn’t allowed to bring my bike on the train back to London, so I turned around and cycled the 54 miles back home.
 This would probably have been OK, but I had spent the preceding 6 months cycling many, many hundreds of miles a week, regardless of how I felt.
-Rest days and protein supplements were for the weak and mentally infirm.
+Rest days and protein supplements were for the weak and sexually frustrated.
 My muscles felt tired almost all the time, but I was able to keep spinning my legs and moving my bike along pretty rapidly so this didn’t seem to matter.
 I just kept cycling.

 After this ride, my nervous system decided that it had had enough.
 It decided that from now on my body, in particular my legs, was going to hurt a lot, all the time.
 Finally I had no choice but to stop.
 At least, this is my best guess for what happened.
 No one has ever worked out what is actually wrong with me.